department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/thailand-military-bases.md

 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).

-### Need help?
+### What if I need help filing a claim?

-Want to connect with a trained professional who can help you with VA-related claims? <br>
+You can connect with a trained professional who will help you. <br>
 [Get help filing your claim](/disability/get-help-filing-claim/).

 ### Get more information